backstage/mkdocs-techdocs-core/README.md

 ### 0.2.2

-- Update plantuml-md version to 3.5.0 for image maps support
+- Update `plantuml-markdown` version to 3.5.0 for image maps support

 ### 0.2.1